microsoft/vscode-iot-workbench/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
 For more information please see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/#howadopt) or contact opencode@microsoft.com with any additional questions or comments.

 ## Contact Us
-If you would like to help to build the best IoT experience with VS Code, you can reach us directly at [gitter chat room](https://gitter.im/Microsoft/azure-iot-developer-kit).
+If you would like to help to build the best IoT experience with IoT Workbench, you can reach us directly at [gitter chat room](https://gitter.im/Microsoft/vscode-iot-workbench).

 ## Telemetry
 VS Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.
 If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
 Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).